 10. Get ice cream at the Big Moo

-… And after that pizza, you’re going to need some ice cream!
+… after all that pizza and pasta, you’re going to need some ice cream!
 We’ve got you.

 Head to Big Moo Ice Cream Parlour, located right along the beach at Sylvan Lake.
 They have the best ice cream around, so definitely go for the 3-scoop cone and try some flavors like Nanaimo brownie, Caramel Candy Apple, or Paradise Rainbow.

-They’ve got a bunch of options that are gluten-free as well as dairy-free sorbets, so there really is something for everyone here!
+They’ve also got a bunch more options that are gluten-free as well as dairy-free sorbets so there really is something for everyone here!